 The Consolidated Appropriations Act was signed into effect on December 23rd, 2022.
 This omnibus bill decoupled the continuous coverage requirement from the public health emergency effective March 31, 2023.
 This means on April 1, 2023, all states may return to normal enrollment processes, including redeterminations and processing reductions/closures of coverage.
 While Virginia is initiating its first month of redeterminations in March of 2023, reductions/closures of coverage will not begin until April 30, 2023.

 When will normal Medicaid processes begin again?

-- States will have 12 months to make sure Medicaid members are still eligible for coverage.
+- The Centers for Medicaid and Medicare Services (CMS) has given states the option to take up to 12 months to initiate all redeterminations, with an additional two months for clean-up work to meet all federal rules.
 We will not cancel or reduce coverage for our members without asking them for updated information.
 Starting in March 2023, we will begin reviewing members’ coverage.
 We may be able to renew your case without asking you for anything, and if so you will receive a letter in the mail letting you know your health care coverage will continue.
 If we do not have all information necessary to renew your benefits, we will send you a form or a checklist to complete and return.

 What if members lose their coverage?

 We want all eligible Virginians to get and stay covered.
 If a member no longer qualifies for health coverage from Virginia Medicaid, they will get:

 - Notice of when the Medicaid coverage will end,

 - Information on how to file an appeal if the member thinks our decision was incorrect, and